QBF Merge Resolution is powerful but unnatural: Role of weakenings, and unnaturalness

 The next logical question is whether strategy weakening adds power to $\MRes$.
 We do not know the answer.
 However, we can answer this for the regular versions of these systems.

-\begin{definition} A refutation (in $\MRes$, $\MResWE$, $\MResWU$ or $\MResWEU$) is called regular if each variable is resolved at most once along every path. \end{definition}
+\begin{defi} A refutation is called regular if each variable is resolved at most once along every leaf-to-root path.
+A proof system is called regular if it only allows regular refutations. \end{defi}

-\begin{theorem} Regular $\MResWU$ is strictly stronger than regular $\MRes$. \end{theorem} To prove this theorem, we will use a variant of the Squared-Equality ($\SquaredEquality$) formula family, called Squared-Equality-with-Holes ($\SquaredEqualityWithHoles(n)$).
-Squared-Equality, defined in \cite{BBM-JAR20}, is a two-dimensional version of the Equality formula family \cite{BBH-LMCS19}, and has short regular tree-like $\MRes$ refutations.
+\begin{thm} Regular $\MResWU$ is strictly stronger than regular $\MRes$. \end{thm} To prove this theorem, we will use a variant of the Squared-Equality ($\SquaredEquality$) formula family, called Squared-Equality-with-Holes ($\SquaredEqualityWithHoles$).
+Squared-Equality, defined in \cite{BBM-JAR20}, is a two-dimensional version of the Equality ($\Equality$) formula family \cite{BBH-LMCS19}, and has short regular tree-like $\MRes$ refutations.
 It was used to show that the systems $\QRes$, $\QURes$, reductionless $\LDQRes$, $\ExpRes$, $\IR$ and $\QCP$ do not p-simulate $\MRes$.
-We recall its definition below:
+We recall the definitions of Equality and Squared-Equality formulas below: